EmmaPeders1/IT2810-Project4/README.md

 - Made sure all the components on the application could be reached by keyboard use only
 - Added aria-labels to the components to make the application easier to navigate for users with sight impairments

+### Git convensions

+Even though I worked on this project alone, I started with a strict way of documenting changes.
+The structure was creating an issue, creating a branch for the issue, merge the changes into the *dev*-branch and repeat until finished.
+As the project progressed, I found myself fixing things I "should" do later.
+Since I originally tried to follow the set Git convension, I had to remove these changes and later add them again.
+This caused extra work and a bumpy process.
+I therefore made a consious choice to abandon the strict method for a smoother development process.
+Git was still used, as I worked with the documentation in a separate branch, and had a *dev*-branch where I worked.
+At the end of the project, I merged all the branches into *main*.

 ## Original documentation (from project 3)